iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 #### **Thm | A Fixed Point Iteration on Nonexpansive Operator Converges Weakly**

-> Let $T: \mathcal H \mapsto \mathcal H$ be a nonexpansive operator, then the fixed poin iteration on the operator would converges to a point in the $\text{Fix} T$, a fixed point set of the operator.
+> Let $T: \mathcal H \mapsto \mathcal H$ be a nonexpansive operator, then the fixed point iteration on the operator would converges to a point in the $\text{Fix} T$, a fixed point set of the operator.

 **Proof**